Skip to main content

 • atmosphere

-• “I love this game, good gameplay loop, good atmosphere.”
+• “I love this game; it has a good gameplay loop and a fantastic atmosphere.”

 • grinding

-Players find the grinding aspect of the game tedious and time-consuming, expressing a desire for a leveling system to make the effort feel more rewarding.
-The dynamic nature of shop inventories encourages frequent backtracking, adding to the grind and making optimal play feel burdensome.
-Overall, the grinding experience is seen as excessive, with some players feeling it requires an unrealistic time commitment.
+Players find the grinding aspect of the game to be excessively time-consuming, often requiring significant effort without a rewarding leveling system.
+The dynamic nature of shop inventories encourages repeated backtracking, adding to the tedium and making optimal play feel laborious.

 • “Good game, I wish there was a leveling up system so that the farming and grinding actually felt worth the time.”